The Resurrection of Jesus is a Myth!

 Apologists, embarrassed by the obvious truth, often go to great lengths with wordy spiels about why they think the ending is authentic.

-Most Church leaders who know about the interpolated ending don’t advertise it.
-They don’t want to compromise the faith of their flock, and that’s fraudulent.
+Most Church leaders who know about the interpolated ending do not advertise it.
+They do not want to compromise the faith of their flock, and that’s fraudulent.

 The authors of the other Gospels included resurrection appearances.